Buying a home can be an exciting time, and it comes with a lot of paperwork, including purchasing an insurance policy.

 Here’s what you should know about homeowners insurance requirements.

 You have to secure homeowners insurance and show proof to the mortgage company before you sign the closing documents.
-Fortunately, you’ll only need to show them your declarations page showing the correct address and start date.
+Fortunately, you’ll only need to show them your declarations page showing the correct address and insurance policy start date.

 The role of state governments in home insurance

 No state or federal laws mandate that homeowners need to purchase homeowners insurance.
-However, each state has regulations about which coverages the companies can include in a homeowners policy and how they must cover the property.
+But each state has regulations about which coverages the companies can include in a homeowners policy and how they must cover the property.

 How much homeowners insurance do lenders require?

-Mortgage companies usually find the coverage amount by estimating how much your home would cost to rebuild per square foot and multiplying it by the house’s square footage.
 Properties with more detached structures and high-end finishes cost more to rebuild per square foot, while the opposite is true of homes with fewer detached structures and more basic finishes.

 What happens if you don’t buy home insurance?